 You hear your mother’s voice from behind a curtain but as the person comes into view there is a stranger standing before you.
 A moment of confusion flashes through your brain as you struggle to integrate conflicting memory elicited by the voice with the face you are seeing.
 You do a double-take.
-In more descriptive terms, you will look at the face for a much longer time than if your expectation had been met.
+In more descriptive terms, you will look at the face for a much longer time had the voice matched the face and your expectation met.

 Human babies experiencing violation-of-expectation will also look at the situation for longer time than when what they see violates their expectation.